 MAP-622 Medical Assistant Practicum (6 s.h.)

 An eight-week term of practical experience in selected physicians' offices, clinics, or laboratories.
-It offers the students an opportunity to perform various clinical and office procedures under the supervision of the physician, nurse, and the instructor/coordinator.
+The practicum offers the students (2 s.h.)

+an opportunity to perform various clinical and office procedures under the supervision of the physician, nurse, and the instructor/ coordinator.
 225 clock hours are completed in the clinical setting.
-An additional 15 clock hours are completed on campus as a review for the national certification examination.
+An additional 15 clock hours (1 s.h.) are completed on campus as a review for the national certification examination.
 This course has been designated as a pass/no pass course.
-(15-225) Equivalent to 90-208, MEDA-720, MAP-616.
+(15-0-225-0) Equivalent to 90-208, MEDA-720, MAP-616.